AndrewLim1990/AndrewLim1990.github.io/_posts/2017-01-21-simple-movie-recommender.md

-The above is showing us that for our initial values of $x$ and $\beta$ we have an "error" of 154.
-Are there different values of $x$ and $\beta$ that will have less error?
+The above is showing us that for our initial values of `x` and `beta` we have an "error" of 154.
+Are there different values of `x` and `beta` that will have less error?
 Of course there are!
 We just used random ones to start off with.

-Next, we will be determining the values of $x$ and $\beta$ that will minimize the "error" by using scipy's [`minimize`](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.minimize.html) function combined with our `compute_error` function.
+Next, we will be determining the values of `x` and `beta` that will minimize the "error" by using scipy's [`minimize`](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.minimize.html) function combined with our `compute_error` function.

 First however, we are going to center/normalize our ratings for each movie by subtracting the mean rating for each movie.
 By doing this, each movie will have a mean rating centered at zero.
 Although the reason why we do this is not that important or covered in this post, briefly, it is done so that we obtain reasonable results for users who have not yet rated anything.